 Recognizing that the impact of COVID-19 is unpredictable but is likely to be prolonged, the Pandemic Response Fund is also positioned to assist local charities in addressing the longer-term needs of our citizens and our city’s recovery.
 Starting in November 2020, grants to these organizations assisted in replacing lost revenue and supporting other costs:

 In this phase of granting, HCF granted support to charitable organizations from all sectors (i.e. arts, environment, recreation, health and human services, education) to continue delivering important services that deal with the unpredictable landscape created by the pandemic.

-As COVID-19 continues with the Omicron variant, there is an ongoing exceptional level of community need and financial pressure on frontline organizations In response, the Foundation has provided emergency supporting grants to a variety of charitable organizations delivering critical services in Hamilton.
+As COVID-19 continued with the Omicron variant, there was an ongoing exceptional level of community need and financial pressure on frontline organizations.
+In response, the Foundation provided emergency supporting grants to a variety of charitable organizations delivering critical services in Hamilton.

 The Foundation also made these grants from the Pandemic Response Fund to meet identified community needs:

 The Foundation continues to provide a range of grants and other supports as our city works through the pandemic’s ongoing and residual effects.